McDonald’s Global Customer Privacy Statement Overview

 Back to Top

 We understand how important it is to protect your privacy when you use our online services.
 We are especially committed to protecting the privacy of children who visit or use our online services.
-For more information on how a specific country protects children’s privacy, please see the country specific addenda below.
+For more information on how a specific country protects children’s privacy, please review the country specific addendum.

 We urge parents to regularly monitor and supervise their children's online activities.
 If you have any questions about our children’s privacy practices, please contact us at our Global or Local Data Protection Office using the contact information provided below.
 If you are contacting a Local Data Protection Office, please choose the office in the country in which you are a customer.